 Concern for Community-We live here, we work here.
 When people work together, watch out for one another, and support community efforts, it’s a win-win for all.
 Cooperative employees serve on the boards of civic groups, youth groups and other organizations.
 Cooperatives are very interested in keeping the communities they serve thriving.

 The local REMC also offers many community services to our members.
 Each year the Easter Bunny and Santa Claus visit Harrison REMC, offering the public the opportunity to bring their children to have their picture taken free of charge.
 For the past 8-10 years the REMC has offered bus trips to various points of interest.
 Approximately 5 trips are taken each year at a minimal cost.
-Discounted theme park tickets have been a huge hit and are offered year round depending on the destination.
-Some of our most popular choices are Holiday World, Louisville Zoo and Newport aquarium.
-Bob Geswein, our energy advisor, offers many opportunities through the year to attend his evening seminars.
-Bob has been offering these seminars since 1996, when he began educating members on how heat pumps operate and the benefit of owning one.
-The seminars have since evolved into two evening classes on how to make your home more energy efficient or how to build a Touchstone Energy grade home.
+Harrison REMC offers home seminars to members.
 The REMC offers a yearly seminar for emergency personnel in our service area.
 This evening includes a meal and a presentation of a safety concern or information to benefit this group.
 It is the REMC’s way of thanking those who volunteer their time and helping us in certain emergency situations.

 Cooperatives are special.
 One of the principles the REMC follows is Cooperation among Cooperatives.
 This means the co-op works with other cooperatives by exchanging ideas and resources, as well as educating state legislators of possible changes in the industry allowing them to make better decisions.
 Harrison REMC has many partners and resources on the local, regional and national level to promote ideas, foster development, provide educational resources and provide a venue to examine and act on common concerns of cooperatives.

 Harrison REMC also has a strong relationship with our statewide organization.
-Indiana Statewide Association of Rural Electric Cooperatives (Statewide) was the first organization of its kind in the nation.
-Established in 1935, Statewide brought our communities together to serve as a central resource to meet the needs of its member cooperatives.
-Working together, Statewide and Harrison REMC along with Indiana’s other electric cooperatives partnered to become an effective team.
+Indiana Electric Cooperatives (IEC).
+Established in 1935, it brought our communities together to serve as a central resource to meet the needs of its member cooperatives.
+Working together, IEC and Harrison REMC along with Indiana’s other electric cooperatives partnered to become an effective team.
 With the help of our statewide organization the REMC is able to offer our annual Youth Tour trip to Washington D.C. to two high school juniors.
 This week long trip offers students the chance to learn about US and government history as well as learning about electrical cooperatives.
 The Indiana delegation includes about 75 students who join nearly 1,600 students- representing 44 states for the Youth Tour which is sponsored by the National Rural Electric Cooperative Association (NRECA).
-Indiana Statewide also offers continuing education for REMC employees and directors.
-Indiana Statewide, along with co-op input, publishes our monthly magazine, the Electric Consumer.
+IEC also offers continuing education for REMC employees and directors.
+IEC, along with co-op input, publishes our monthly magazine, the Electric Consumer.
 This magazine allows the REMC to get vital information to our members.
 This may include changes happening in the co-op, safety information or opportunities for our members.
 Whether standing together in times of disaster or facing the many challenges of a complex industry – the partnership is vital to co-op existence.

 The NRECA is the national service organization of which Harrison REMC is a member.
 Members include more than 900 not-for-profit rural electric cooperatives and public power districts.
 This governing body makes sure that cooperatives operate in a manner consistent with cooperative principles and the NRECA’s purposes.
 The utmost obligation is to serve our members by providing safe, reliable and affordable electric service.